Rise of the Triad

-Rise of the Triad: Dark War is a first-person shooter video game, developed and published by Apogee Software (now 3D Realms) in 1995.
-The player can choose to play as one of five different characters, each bearing unique attributes such as speed and endurance.
-The game's story follows these five characters who have been sent to investigate a deadly cult, and soon become aware of a deadly plot to destroy a nearby city.
-A remake was designed by Interceptor Entertainment and released by Apogee Games in 2013.
-The shareware version of the game is titled Rise of the Triad: The HUNT Begins.
+Rise of the Triad: Dark War is a first-person shooter video game, developed and published by Apogee Software in 1995.
+The player controls one of five members of a United Nations backed special forces unit, who have been sent to investigate a deadly cult operating on San Nicholas Island which seeks to destroy the nearby Los Angeles.

+The shareware version of the game, released in 1994, is titled Rise of the Triad: The Hunt Begins and serves as a prequel to the main game.
+A remake was designed by Interceptor Entertainment and released by Apogee Games in 2013, while a remaster developed by Nightdive Studios and co-published by New Blood Interactive, titled Rise of the Triad: Ludicrous Edition, was released in 2023.

-The game began as a follow-up game to Wolfenstein 3D, but was soon altered and became a stand-alone game.
-It includes both single-player and multi-player functions, allowing individuals to connect with other gamers and tackle missions as a team.
-It is powered by a modified version of the Wolfenstein 3D engine and it was supposed to be called Wolfenstein 3D II: the Rise of the Triad.
-The idea was scrapped by id Software and Apogee Software bought the license of that game.
+The game began production as a follow-up to Wolfenstein 3D, but was soon altered and became a stand-alone game.
+It is powered by a modified version of the Wolfenstein 3D engine, allowing for elevation, dynamic lighting and level-over-level environments.